Home Courses Creative Industries BA (Hons) Games Design and Development

 Teaching

-Your teaching will take the form of scheduled classes such as workshops, lecture, and seminars, as well as spend some time studying independently outside.
+You will attend scheduled classes such as workshops, lectures and seminars, as well as spending some time studying independently.

-In addition, you will use an iterative workflow throughout your studies that focuses on reworking and revisiting an idea to improve it.
-This workflow is used in industry and will help to prepare you for your career after your graduate.
+Throughout your studies, you will use an iterative workflow that focuses on reworking and revisiting an idea to improve it.
+This workflow is used in industry and will help prepare you for your career after your graduate.

-As well as working independently you will have some projects and seminars in groups where you will develop your communication and teamwork skills and create work with other students.
+As well as working independently, you will work on some projects and seminars in groups, developing your communication and teamwork skills while creating work with other students.

 Smaller class sizes to help your development